shortcutmedia/dev-website/app/views/docs_pages/_ios_readme.html.md

 There are also shorter alternative methods if you want to create a short link without any deep links (`-createShortLinkWithWebsiteURL:completionHandler:`) or a short link with just iOS deep links (`-createShortLinkWithTitle:websiteURL:iOSAppStoreURL:iOSDeepLinkURL:completionHandler:`).

-## License
-This project is released under the MIT license.
-See included LICENSE.txt file for details.